 |

-| No matter what
+No matter what

-you owe, who you owe or why-- IMPRESS your obligator with a
+you owe, who you owe or why, impress your obligator with a

-promissory note that says YOU MEAN
+promissory note that says you mean business. |

 |